How to Use Wireshark - tutorial

 How to Download and Install Wireshark

 Before using Wireshark, the first thing you need to do is download and install it.
-You can download Wireshark for free off of the company website.
+You can download Wireshark for free from the company website.
 To have the smoothest running experience, it is advised that you download the latest version available on your platform from the “stable release” section.

 Install on Windows